Le Labo After Shave Balm Review

 Review

-Intensely moisturizing: Le Labo After Shave Balm has a moisturizing rating of 8.1 out of 10.
+According to CreamScan analysis, Le Labo After Shave Balm is intensely moisturizing, with a moisturizing rating of 8.1 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a very high humectancy of 9.8 out of 10, primarily due to the substantial concentration of Propanediol (est. ≈4.0%) and Glycerin (est. ≈3.0%), and a high occlusivity of 6.4 out of 10, mainly due to the significant content of Dimethicone (est. ≈9.0%).